I am interested in applying to the University of Michigan and I have questions about requirements. How can I find more

 How do I go about getting permission to register into a course currently “closed” on Wolverine Access?

 This depends on the course.
 Enrollment for many upper level courses is handled entirely through the waitlist, so if there is a waitlist available on Wolverine Access, please add yourself to it.

 How do I set up an appointment with an advisor?
 Do you have walk-in advising?

 We do not have walk-in advising.
-Appointments can be made online.
+Appointments must be made online.

 How do I get my Mathematics Department transfer credit evaluated?